jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/accordions.md

 #### Desktop Version
-In Fcs country view, accordions are displayed as in the image below.
-Three Accordions are placed in the left and four accordions are placed to the right.
+For example, in the FCS country view, the accordions are arranged as shown in the image below, with three on the left and four on the right.
+However, this arrangement is not consistent across all sections.
+In most other sections, the accordions are stacked vertically.

 ![Accordion Fcs](./assets/AccordionsFcs.png)